Crackdown on Amritpal: Punjab govt won't hesitate in taking tough decisions, says Kejriwal | Politics

 - India

-Delhi Chief Minister Arvind Kejriwal on Saturday said the Bhagwant Mann government in Punjab will not hesitate in taking tough decisions to maintain law and order as he asserted that those who were trying to spoil the atmosphere in the state are on the run.
+AAP supremo Arvind Kejriwal on Saturday said the Bhagwant Mann government in Punjab will not hesitate in taking tough decisions to maintain law and order as he asserted that those trying to spoil the atmosphere in the state are on the run.

-Kejriwal's remarks come in the wake of Punjab police action against radical preacher Amritpal Singh and elements of an outfit, headed by him, named 'Waris Punjab De.'
-AAP supremo Kejriwal along with Punjab Chief Minister Bhagwant Mann was in Jalandhar, where the crackdown on the Khalistan sympathiser began on Saturday, to lay the foundation stone of Sri Guru Ravidas Bani Adhyan Centre at Dera Sachkhand Ballan here.
+Kejriwal's remarks come in the wake of the Punjab Police action against radical preacher and 'Waris Punjab De' chief Amritpal Singh and his associates.
+The Delhi chief minister along with his Punjab counterpart was in the city, where the crackdown on the Khalistan sympathiser began on Saturday, to lay the foundation stone of Sri Guru Ravidas Bani Adhyan Centre at Dera Sachkhand Ballan here.

-Addressing the gathering, Kejriwal said whoever tries to disturb peace in Punjab will not be spared.

-Amritpal Singh has been on the run after the police crackdown began.
-Several images and videos have showed him taking multiple vehicles to dodge police.
+Amritpal has been on the run after the police crackdown began.
+Several images and videos showed him travelling in multiple vehicles to dodge police.
 The Punjab government has slapped the strictest National Security Act against him and some of his associates.

-While the fugitive's whereabouts are still unknown, Punjab police say efforts are on to nab him.
+While the fugitive's whereabouts are still unknown, police say efforts are on to nab him.
+On the issue of drugs, Kejriwal asked the people of Punjab to join hands with the AAP government in wiping out this menace.
+“When 3 crore Punjabis join hands with the government, then no drug peddler will have the courage to sell drugs,” he said.

+All drug peddlers will be caught and put in jail, he added.
+Kejriwal said the law and order situation in the state has improved after the formation of the Aam Aadmi Party (AAP) government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)